The importance of staying well hydrated while you are running or engaging in other strenuous physical activity cannot be emphasized enough.

 - Updated high flow design allows for 20 percent more flow

 - Nothing major

 7. Nathan 1.6 Liter Insulated Hydration Bladder

-This hydration bladder is BPA-free and features a bite valve that is high flow as well as a large opening for easy filling.
+This bladder is BPA-free and features a high-flow bite valve and a large opening for easy filling.
 It also includes a quick release drinking hose for easier cleaning.
 The low profile of the bladder reduces sloshing and spills.